etiennebert/forest_club/1_Data/README_DATA.md

 And download the serie called: All data Normalized. https://bulks-faostat.fao.org/production/Production_Crops_Livestock_E_All_Data_(Normalized).zip

 Unzip it to 1_Data/2.
-FAO data/ (or a similar folder).
+FAO data/

 Run the following Alteryx scripts:
 ```bash